av01d/fontpicker-jquery-plugin/README.md

 - Optionally present system and local fonts (`.woff`) as well.
 - Optionally choose font weight and font style.
 - Find fonts by name, language and category (serif, sans-serif, display, handwriting, monospace).
-- Users can favor fonts (favorites are stored in a cookie), allowing them to quickly find them a next time.
+- Users can favor fonts (stored in a cookie).
+Favored fonts are listed in the *Favorite fonts* section upon re-opening the picker.
+- Remembers users last picked fonts, listing them on top in the *Favorite fonts* section upon re-opening the picker.
 - Editable sample text (default: *The quick brown fox jumps over the lazy dog*)
 - Keyboard navigation
   - `Up/Down` cursor keys navigate through options.